 However, here, as a young woman in her early twenties, she was able to use her intellectual abilities without her step-mother’s severe restrictions, and she quickly attracted attention with her sharp wit and beauty.

-Soon, she was surrounded by suitors, including the same Stephen Douglas that would later debate Abraham Lincoln on the topics of slavery and the state of the Union.
+Soon, Mary Todd proved popular among the men of Springfield Illinois, though this was often tempered by the opinion that she was somewhat snobbish.She was surrounded by suitors, including the same Stephen Douglas that would later debate Abraham Lincoln on the topics of slavery and the state of the Union.
 And while she undoubtedly had the pick of her potential spouses, sometime in 1840, she became involved with Abraham Lincoln.

 Like almost everything about the pair, there are many untrue stories of how Lincoln met and courted his wife.
 He had been engaged twice before finally marrying Mary, and according to his law partner William H. Herndon, had never recovered from the death of his first fiancee — a woman named Ann Rutledge.